Wood Stain Dry Time (Different Types & Speed Up Tips)

 If you re-coat too soon, it will take even longer for both coats to dry.
 So, the number of coats will determine the drying time.

-Different types have different drying times.
+Different wood stain types have different drying times.
 For instance, oil-based stain takes longer to dry than water-based stains.

 Air Circulation